CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 ---
 title: WORSHIP
-date: April 17, 2022 10:00 AM
+date: April 24, 2022 10:00 AM
 layout: event
 location: 218 Overhulse Road NW Olympia WA
 map_link: https://goo.gl/maps/FykeCyepBDwUDmeF7
-banner_image: /images/uploads/easter-graphic.jpg
+banner_image: /images/uploads/graphic-0424.png
 priority: true
 ---
-April 17, 2022, at 10 AM**,** the Cornerstone church family will offer hybrid worship in the SANCTUARY and via ZOOM.
+April 24, 2022, at 10 AM**,** the Cornerstone church family will offer hybrid worship in the SANCTUARY and via ZOOM.

-Easter Sunday

-Scripture Reading: Mark 16:1-16 and 1Peter 1:3-5
+Scripture Reading: John 21: 1-14

-Sermon: Enter God: Praise Be to God!
+Sermon: "Have You No Fish?"

 As a Matthew 25 church, Cornerstone Cares about God's people in each walk of life and seeks to support vibrant ministries that help us eradicate systemic poverty and dismantle structural racism.